Gwali-1/GENENV/README.md

 - Install with pip
 ```bash
 pip install genenv

 ```
+# NOTE:
+1. if you specify package names on command line and template.txt file exits ,  template.txt file will be ignored
+2. if  No template.tx file or package names are provided as on command line as arguments , youll recieve prompt if you still want to proceed to create virtual environment with no preinstalled dependencies.

 ### Creating a virtual environment with name `meseeks` with django and flask installed
 - specifying dependecies on command line